tslumley/notstatschat/content/post/2020-09-26-when-the-sky-didn-t-fall.md

 One reason I'm more confident about this than many controversial political topics is the experience with cannabis legalisation in the US.
 I lived in Seattle for 15 years, and I still visit the US frequently.
 The State of Washington legalised cannabis shortly after I left, and other states have also legalised it.
 The states  have had different approaches: Colorado had a relatively unplanned free-for-all; Washington thought about the issues for even longer than was perhaps necessary and implemented a restrictive but sensible plan; California  had few restrictions but lots of paperwork, perversely encouraging large players.

-The common experience of all these states is that nothing terrible has happened as a result.
+The common experience of all these states is that **nothing terrible has happened as a result**.
 The NZ draft bill does actually look to be well-designed, but even if it wasn't, we'd be better off voting 'Yes'.
 Cannabis legalisation is a policy change that even the US hasn't managed to fuck up.